-- 1) Develop and implement a training program for keepers. - 2) Demonstrate that all personnel with responsibilities for animal care have the training and knowledge to perform their duties. - 3) Develop and implement plans and precautions for emergencies that affect the animal welfare such as a fire, flood, supply gap, and power failure. - 4) Adhere to an animal health plan and record information appropriately. - 5) Comply with all local, state and federal regulations. - 6) Be able to identify and effectively manage animal health problems. - 7) Understand the implications of calving, injection, castration, and dehorning. - 8) Be aware of welfare requirements during breeding and selecting suitable bulls.
-3.9.2 Personnel must be educated, trained, and competent in: - 1) Recognizing signs of normal and abnormal behavior. - 2) Recognizing and preventing disease, and when veterinary assistance is necessary - 3) State and federal guidelines for proper nutrition. - 4) Cattle scoring systems. - 5) Care, treatment, and the functional anatomy of the foot. - 6) Recognizing abnormalities in the teat and udder. - 7) Calving and caring for newborn calves.
+- 1) Develop and implement a training program for keepers. - 2) Demonstrate that all personnel with responsibilities for animal care have the training and knowledge to perform their duties. - 3) Develop and implement plans and precautions for emergencies that affect the animal welfare such as a fire, flood, and supply gap, and power failure. - 4) Adhere to an animal health plan and record information appropriately. - 5) Comply with all local, state and federal regulations. - 6) Be able to identify and effectively manage animal health problems. - 7) Understand the implications of calving, injection, castration, and dehorning. - 8) Be aware of welfare requirements during breeding and selecting suitable bulls.
+3.6.2 Personnel must be educated, trained, and competent in: - 1) Recognizing signs of normal and abnormal behavior. - 2) Recognizing and preventing disease, and when veterinary assistance is necessary - 3) State and federal guidelines for proper nutrition. - 4) Camels scoring systems. - 5) Care, treatment, and the functional anatomy of the foot. - 6) Recognizing abnormalities in the teat and udder.
+3.6.3 An animal health plan must be drawn up and updated regularly.
+This plan must include documentation of: - 1) Details of any vaccinations. - 2) Causes of morbidity and mortality. - 3) Disease outbreaks. - 4) Calving issues. - 5) Repetitive Physical Injuries. - 6) Septicemia and Enteritis. - 7) Infectious Diseases. - 8) Production Disease.

-3.9.3

-An animal health plan must be drawn up and updated regularly.
-This plan must include documentation of:

-- 1) Details of any vaccinations.

-- 2) Causes of morbidity and mortality.

-- 3) Disease outbreaks.

-- 4) Calving issues.

-- 5) Repetitive Physical Injuries.

-- 6) Septicemia and Enteritis.

-- 7) Infectious Diseases.

-- 8) Production Disease.

-3.9.4
+3.6.4

 Causes of sudden deaths, disease outbreaks, and mortality that cannot be readily identified by the manager should be investigated in consultation with a veterinarian.

-3.9.5
+3.6.5

-Urine and feces from sick and injured cattle must be disposed of in a manner that prevents the transmission of infection.
+Urine and feces from sick and injured Camels must be disposed of in a manner that prevents the

-3.9.6
+transmission of infection.

+3.6.6

 Managers must be proficient in all procedures that could cause pain to the animals.

-3.9.7
+3.6.7

 Sticks and flags must only be used as extensions of the arms and are prohibited to be used mistreat animals.

-3.9.8
+3.6.8

 Electric prods are only a last resort control method and may not be used unless the physical safety of the animal or human is in danger.

-3.9.9
+3.6.9

 Non-Abulatory animals must never be hoisted, dragged, or lifted with ropes or chains without the support of their own body weight.
 Humane procedures for handling non-ambulatory animals can be found in the "Proper Handling Techniques for Non-Ambulatory Animals" by the National Institute of Animal Agriculture.

-3.10 IDENTIFICATION GUIDELINES
+3.7 IDENTIFICATION GUIDELINES

-3.10.1
+3.7.1

 All chains and ear tags must be well fitted so it does not cause pain or injury to the animal.

-3.10.2
+3.7.2

-Cattle identification systems must be implemented by trained, proficient handlers.
+Camels identification systems must be implemented by trained, proficient handlers.

-3.11 EQUIPMENT GUIDELINES
+3.8 EQUIPMENT GUIDELINES

-3.11.1
+3.9.1

 Managers must be proficient in: